-To create a clone of an existing risk or set of risks, select the check-boxes of the risks you want to copy and then click Edit > "Clone".
-This will make a copy of the current risk with its name suffixed with '... - Copy' to distinguish itself from the original.
-Any file attachments and mitigations will also be copied along with the risk itself.
+To create a clone of an existing risk or set of risks, select the check-boxes of the risks you want to copy and then click Edit then "Clone".
+You can also clone a rsiks from its detailed view (using the dropdown next to the "New" button).
+Cloning a risk makes a copy of the selected risk with '... - Copy' added at the end of its name.
+When cloning risks note that:

 To quickly print a single risk or list of risks you can select the items' checkboxes and then click Tools > Print Items.
 This will display a popup window containing a printable version of the selected items.
 You can also save the report in a variety of common formats from the same Tools menu.

 When you click on a risk item in the risks list, you are taken to the risk details page illustrated below: